Note: Remote (off-campus) access to electronic materials is reserved for current faculty, staff, and students of UT.

 If you are uncertain of your current university affiliation, you may contact Borrower's Services during regular business hours at 512-495-4300.

-From off-campus, when you use the library web site to access our subscribed services (e.g. databases, journals, articles), you should be prompted for a UT EID and password.
+From off-campus, when you use the library web site to access our subscribed services (e.g. databases, journals, articles), you should be prompted for a UT EID and password, and DUO multi-factor authentication.
 After signing in, you should have full access to the range of our subscription.

 The following sections are common problems with accessing library resources from off-campus.